RAK Hospital: Laparoscopic Surgeries and Bariatric Surgery

-RAK Hospital has conducted several laparoscopic and bariatric surgeries.
+RAK Hospital conducts laparoscopic and bariatric surgeries.

 Neuro and Spine Surgery

-Comprising neuro ICU, advanced radiology imaging and neuro-rehabilitation facilities, the Neuro and Spine Centre is equipped to deal with several complicated and high-risk surgeries.
-The Centre further offers emergency stroke management, specializing in the diagnosis and management of low back pain, neck pain and paralysis, pediatric neurosurgery, diagnosis and management of chronic headaches and neuro-oncology services for the brain, skull base and spinal tumours.
+Comprising neuro ICU, advanced radiology imaging and neuro rehabilitation facilities, the Neuro and Spine Centre is equipped to deal with complicated and high-risk surgeries.
+The Centre also offers emergency stroke management, and specialises in the diagnosis and management of low back pain, neck pain and paralysis, pediatric neurosurgery, diagnosis and management of chronic headaches and neuro-oncology services for the brain, skull base and spinal tumours.

 RAK Eye Care Centre

-The centre offers a wide range of procedures and services including cataract surgery, refractive surgery including femto laser LASIK corrections, glaucoma and vitreo retinal surgeries.
+The centre offers a wide range of procedures and services including cataract surgery, refractive surgery (including femto laser LASIK), glaucoma and vitreoretinal surgery.
+It was opened in November 2014 by Sheikh Saud bin Saqr Al Qasimi.

 Physiotherapy and Rehabilitation

-The hospital's Physiotherapy and Rehabilitation Unit offers diverse treatments to enable people to overcome issues related to mobility, walk and balance disorders, abnormal gait patterns, poor posture and injury among other problems.
+The hospital's Physiotherapy and Rehabilitation Unit offers diverse treatments to enable people to overcome issues related to mobility, walking and balance disorders, abnormal gait patterns, poor posture and injury among other problems.
 In addition, the department has a strong focus on resolving challenges pre- and post-surgeries including rehabilitation after cardiac and neuro events and procedures.

 Innovations

-RAK Hospital introduced a new innovative prostate steam treatment REZUM' water-vapour treatment for men suffering from an enlarged prostate.
+RAK Hospital introduced REZUM water-vapour treatment, an innovative steam treatment, for men suffering from an enlarged prostate.
 The procedure takes about 20 minutes and is a non-surgical option for benign prostatic hyperplasia (BPH).